Perturbation analysis of a class of composite optimization problems: Fundamental properties

 \section{Fundamental properties}

-In this section, under the semidefinite positivity of $D^{*}(\partial r)$, we derive a useful property of $\partial\operatorname{Prox}_{r}$ at a given point.
-Additionally, leveraging the properties of the graphical derivative, we also present additional characteristics associated with $r$ and $\operatorname{Prox}_{r}$.
+In this section, for a given proper l.s.c convex function $r$, we establish a useful property of the Clarke subdifferential of the proximal mapping $\operatorname{Prox}_{r}$ at the point of interest.
+Additionally, leveraging the properties of the graphical derivative, we also present additional characteristics associated with the second-order subderivative and proximal mapping.